Northern Kelp Crab (Pugettia producta)

 Tide Pool Tidbits:

-This type of crab is one of the easier ones to identify, as its smooth outer shell shaped like a star, makes it distinguishable from other species of kelp crabs.
+• This type of crab is one of the easier ones to identify, as its smooth outer shell shaped like a shield - giving it the other common name, shield-backed crab.

-Unlike other kelp crab species, the northern kelp crab keeps a clean back instead of decorating itself with algae and organisms.
+• Unlike other kelp crab species, the northern kelp crab keeps a clean back instead of decorating itself with algae and organisms.
+If it does add any algae to its shell, it’ll be at the front rostrum (points at the front of its head) and is more as a snack for later than for decoration.